 Man jailed for stealing electrical cables

-Police Inspector William Arko Nyarko told the court presided over by Mr Alexander Owrae that the convict resides at Akim Oda and Mr David W. Amemasor, the Oda District Manager for the Electricity Company of Ghana (ECG), is the complainant.
+Police Inspector William Arko Nyarko told the court presided over by Mr Alexander Owrae that the convict resides at Akim Oda.

-He said on October 4, at about 1000 hrs, an eyewitness in the case saw the convict on a ladder by an electricity pole cutting a copper service cables with a pliers.
+He said on October 4, at about 1000 hrs, an eyewitness in the case saw the convict on a ladder by an electricity pole cutting a copper service cables with a pair of pliers.

 He said these are the power transmission cables which supplies power to the Akim Aboabo - Adotei, areas.